 If you are going to be visiting Croatia, there are some attractions that you cannot miss.
-These attractions include palaces, old towns, seaside villages, national parks and UNESCO world heritage sites.
+These attractions include palaces, old towns, seaside villages, national parks, and UNESCO world heritage sites.

 Dubrovnik Old Town Walls

-One of Croatia’s most glamorous tourist destinations is the old town of Dubrovnik.
+One of Croatia’s most glamorous tourist destinations in the old town of Dubrovnik.
 Dubrovnik has a magnificent old town with sturdy medieval defensive walls and is a UNESCO world heritage site.
 If you are visiting the town for the first time, you have to take a tour of the city which includes a walk along the ramparts of the old wall.
 The complete circuit is 2 kilometers and includes towers, fortresses, cannons and more.

 Diocletian’s Palace In Split

-Split is the second largest city in Croatia after Zagreb and within its ancient Roman walls is Diocletian’s Palace.
+Split is the second-largest city in Croatia after Zagreb and within its ancient Roman walls is Diocletian’s Palace.
 The palace overlooks the Adriatic Sea and was built by the Roman Emperor Diocletian who lived there in 305 AD.
 The palace is square in plan and has 4 monumental gates leading into it.
 3 of the gates are land gates with the fourth opening directly onto the waters of the Sea.

 In the main square, there is a 16th-century cathedral overlooked by a hilltop fortress.
 There is also a fishing harbor making the town popular with yachters and celebrities.
 If you enjoy water sports then this town is a great place to go.